 Most often, Hugo themes added using

-git clone will not work with netlify.
+git clone to clone the theme’s repository into your existing hugo site’s codebase will not work with Netlify.
 This is the common root cause I mentioned.

 So, what is the solution, you ask?
 Use the

 The Hugo team created fantastic (and detailed) documentation about this here also: